soweeby/food-vibes/README.md

 - How to bring all the individual APIs together
 - How to use all the APIs based on their documentation
 - Efficiently using time
+- Limits of APIs (Especially the song and genre recognizer)

 ## Accomplishments that we're proud of
 - Figuring how to integrate all the APIs